zhenya1007/ocamlspot/README.rst

     * ocaml-4.00.0 : the latest "stable" version
     * ocaml-4.00.0-rc1 : no longer maintained
     * ocaml-4.00.0-beta2 : no longer maintained
-* default : For the latest OCaml development version or something around.
+* default : Development version.
 Probably not for you.
-* dev : default + something experimental.
-Absolutely not for you unless you are explicitly instructed to use this.

 To work with OCamlSpotter
 ==========================